HIPERFIT/hiperfit.github.com/_posts/2014-11-04-hiperfit-workshop.md

 type system and an operational semantics.
 We demonstrate, for a few benchmarks, the feasibility of compiling TAIL further into code that can execute on parallel architectures, such as GPGPUs.

+_The MC2 challenge in Risk (Carl Balslev Clausen, SimCorp)_

+Monte Carlo methods are required for precise valuation of contracts that have a certain level of complexity.
+Monte Carlo methods are also required for various Risk calculations when large shocks and movements are modelled.
+Combining Monte Carlo Risk with Monte Carlo valuation we encounter the double Monte Carlo challenge, aka the MC2 challenge.
+We report on specific use cases and benchmarks from the industry.

 _Bohrium - Bridging High Performance and High Productivity (Kenneth Skovhede)_